AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 ```

 ## 3. GCP VPC
-Next, we will complete this lab by creating a VPC in GCP.
+It's now time to create a VPC in GCP.

 ### 3.1 Create GCP VPC

 Navigate to **CoPilot > Cloud Resources > Cloud Networks > VPC/VNets & Subnets**.

-Before proceeding with the deployment of the VPC in GCP, please verify once more whether the CIDR range `172.16.22.0/24` overlaps with any existing CIDR ranges, as illustrated below.
+Before deploying the GCP VPC, please verify that the CIDR range `172.16.22.0/24` does not overlap with any existing networks.
+Use the `Check CIDR Overlap` tool to confirm, as illustrated below.

 ```{figure} images/lab1-newpic8.png
 ---